EpiData-dk/analysis/help/commands.md

 ### Summary statistic options

-Each of these options must be followed by  class="cmd">:= variable.
+Each of these options must be followed by `:= variable`.
 Only one variable can be given, but each option can be used multiple times with different variables.

 - `!mv` Count of missing values (system and user defined)